w3c/webextensions/proposals/permissions_behavior_on_update.md

 ### Additional Security Considerations

-Without `permissions_behavior_on_update="defer"`, security can be at risk by either keeping extensions on older extension versions or by accidentality removing important security/privacy extensions.
+Without `permissions_behavior_on_update="defer"`, security can be at risk by either keeping extensions on older extension versions or by accidentally removing important security/privacy extensions.

 ## Alternatives